Skip to main content

 • “Rather than simply iterating on the survival horror formula of the first game, Capcom chose to explore a hybrid approach that blends arcade-style scoring, cinematic storytelling, and high-intensity dinosaur combat.”

-• “There were a couple of things that made this game stand out for me back in the days; obviously, we had the whole time travel and a plot twist at the end.
-I genuinely love the ending of this game; it always gives me a sense of melancholy and makes me wish that the series endured (I don't count Dino Crisis 3 or the arcade games, not a true continuation).”
+• “There were a couple of things that made this game stand out for me back in the day, obviously we had the whole time travel and a plot twist at the end.
+I genuinely love the ending of this game; it always gives me a sense of melancholy and makes me wish that the series endured (I don't count Dino Crisis 3 or the arcade games as a true continuation).”

 • music